 One of the most often asked questions about real estate appraisals is how long they take to complete.

 Once an appraiser is hired to conduct a property appraisal, it will be scheduled with the seller’s real estate agent.
-Appraisers typically take seven to ten days to look at a property, research the property’s history and prepare an appraisal report.
+Appraisers typically take seven to ten days to examine a property, research the property’s history, and prepare an appraisal report.
 The actual inspection of the property will only take around 30 minutes to an hour, depending on the size of the home.

 When visiting, the appraiser will take pictures of the home’s interior and exterior.
 They will also sketch the floor plan and take notes on any critical aspects of the property that could influence their appraisal.

-In times when there are numerous purchases and refinances, home appraisals can be delayed.
-In fact, The National Association of Realtors has reported that appraisals are responsible for around eighteen percent of all delays in a real estate transaction.
+Home appraisals can be delayed during times of numerous purchases and refinances.
+The National Association of Realtors has reported that appraisals are responsible for 8-20 percent of all delays in a real estate transaction.

 The time it takes for the appraisal to be completed will vary depending on the complexity of the evaluation and the appraiser’s workload or schedule.